yazid-hoblos/BoolNet-Metastasis-Model/README.md

 ### Utils

 Along the way, We defined a set of versatile functions that are mostly adopted by `MetastasisModel` behaviors.
 For instance, a `MetastasisModel` instance makes use of 3 visualization functions to provide multiple options for drawing the influence network graph.
-The `split` argument allows the seperation of activation and inhibition subnetworks, while `interactive` uses pyviz library to create an interactive html file of the model graph.
+The `split` argument allows the separation of activation and inhibition subnetworks, while `interactive` uses pyviz library to create an interactive html file of the model graph.
 By default, the method saves the resulting plots, and they could be also shown if `show` is set to True.

 ```python
 def draw_interaction_graph(self, name, split=False, interactive=False, show=False):